Allan Kateregga: No PSL offers for former Cape Town City midfielder | Goal.com

 Meanwhile, reports emerged last month claiming Kateregga was in Kenya, where he was training on his own.

-Taking a look at his contribution for both City and Maritzburg, the midfielder featured in 18 appearances across all competitions last season and found the back of the net on three occasions.
+Taking a look at his contribution for both City and Maritzburg, the midfielder featured with 18 appearances across all competitions last season and found the back of the net on three occasions.

-Kateregga joined coach Benni McCarthy's side in January 2018 campaign from AFC Leopards, but he struggled with a hip injury after signing for the Mother City-based outfit.
+Kateregga joined coach Benni McCarthy's side in January 2018 from AFC Leopards, but he struggled with a hip injury soon after the move.